 It was suggested that for the Aridisols with moisture regimes bordering on Xeric, the required electrical conductivity of more than 2 millimhos per centimeter be eliminated from the differentiating criteria in Soil Taxonomy.

 Rooyani, Firouz, "Characteristics and Genesis of Certain Soils in the Southern Foothills of Central Alborz, Iran" (1980).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4346.